Python-Test-Engineer/web-components-v1/10-npm-vanilla-class/readme.md

-### This takes a Vanilla Webn Component and publishes it to NPM.
+### This takes a Vanilla Web Component and publishes it to NPM.

 ### In NPM as test-webcomponent-js